magomimmo/modern-cljs/doc/tutorial-14.md

 ![AjaxNetwork][5]

 But what happens if you disable JavaScript?
-Try it.
-To disable the JavaScript engine on Google Chrome, click on the setting's icon positioned in the very right bottom of the `Developer tool`.
+Disable the JavaScript engine on Google Chrome by clicking on the Setting's icon positioned in the very right bottom of the `Developer tool` window.
 It opens a panel from where you can mark the `Disable JavaScript` check-box.

 ![DisableJavaScript][6]

 Now close the Setting's panel and reload the [shopping.html][3] page.
 If you move the mouse cursor over the `Calculate` button nothing happens